Alabama Mercedes employees overwhelmingly vote against joining union, slowing UAW effort in South

 Top-scale production workers at GM, who now earn about $36 an hour, will make nearly $43 an hour by the end of their contract, plus annual profit-sharing checks.
 Mercedes has increased top production worker pay to $34 an hour, a move that some workers say was intended to fend off the UAW.

-Shortly after workers ratified the Detroit contract, UAW President Shawn Fain announced a drive to organize about 150,000 workers at more than a dozen nonunion plants, mostly run by foreign-based automakers with plants in Southern states.
+Shortly after workers ratified the Detroit contract, Fain announced a drive to organize about 150,000 workers at more than a dozen nonunion plants, mostly run by foreign-based automakers with plants in Southern states.
 In addition, Tesla’s U.S. factories, which are nonunion, are in the UAW’s sights.

 It turns out that the union had a tougher time in Alabama than in Tennessee, where the UAW narrowly lost two previous votes and was familiar with workers at the factory.
 The UAW has accused Mercedes of using management and anti-union consultants to try to intimidate workers.